octanner/ios-team/common-patterns.md

 ## Switch environments and API servers

-## Resetting state when a view is dismissed
+## Derik/Resetting state when a view is dismissed

 ## Error Handling